-- We haven't received a tax declaration or tax residency information required under tax laws about you or people who own or control your organisation, or we believe a declaration or information is incomplete or inaccurate. - You don't give us the information we asked you for under the section 'we need to identify and collect information about you under New Zealand laws'. - We believe there's a dispute or an issue about who owns the money in your account, or how you use or access your account. - We believe it's necessary to protect an account owner or someone else who we believe has a legitimate claim to the money in your account. - · We need to clarify or verify the authority you have, or any authorised signatory has, to use your account. - You're bankrupt or in liquidation, or something similar happens to you. - We believe you don't have contractual capacity to use your account, for any reason.
+- We haven't received a tax declaration or tax residency information required under tax laws about you or people who own or control your organisation, or we believe a declaration or information is incomplete or inaccurate. - We believe there's a dispute or an issue about who owns the money in your account, or how you use or access your account. - We believe it's necessary to protect an account owner or someone else who we believe has a legitimate claim to the money in your account. - We need to clarify or verify the authority you have, or any authorised signatory has, to use your account. - You're bankrupt or in liquidation, or something similar happens to you. - We believe you don't have contractual capacity to use your account, for any reason.
 For example, due to illness you're no longer able to give us clear instructions about how you want to use your account, or you don't understand the nature and effect of the transaction you want to complete. - We're told you've died, or, if you're an organisation like a trust, partnership, or company, a trustee, partner, or director dies or is removed. - We've received a Court order which requires us to stop your account, or we're told by someone we believe is reliable that a Court order is about to be issued. - We believe or suspect you're using your accounts in a manner that is inappropriate, or unlawful.